How to Get from Civitavecchia Cruise Port to the Train Station

 The train service is currently managed by subsidiary train services of Italy’s state-owned railway operation, or Ferrovie dello Stato (FS).
 This line currently stops at three major cities: Rome, Livorno, and Pisa.

-Civitavecchia “Port of Rome”
+Why Civitavecchia Is Known as the “Port of Rome”

 Cruise ship, ferry and boats docked at the port of Civitavecchia Italy